Skip to main content

 Once a threat actor passes through the initial infrastructure and is inside your environment, the ransomware attack begins to unfold.
 That’s where Netography’s compromise-centric approach to network security comes in.

 The Netography Fusion® platform leverages VPC and VNet cloud flow logs to detect behavioral changes in network activity that are traditionally part of an attack pattern consistent with a ransomware campaign.
-Fusion aggregates and normalizes multiple sources of metadata:
+Fusion aggregates and normalizes multiple sources of metadata without the burden of deploying sensors or agents:

 • Cloud flow logs from all five major cloud providers (Amazon Web Services, Microsoft Azure, Google Cloud, IBM Cloud, and Oracle Cloud).